barryclark/jekyll-now/_posts/2016-09-07-Introduction-to-Digital-Humanities.md

 ---
 layout: post
-title: "Denis' Introduction to the Digital Humanities"
+title: Introduction to the Digital Humanities by Denis K.
 author: dkomarovo
 ---